 Working closely with legendary composer Gian Carlo Menotti at his home in Scotland, Don compiled a chronology of the composer’s works.
 As Menotti’s guest at the Festival of Two Worlds in Spoleto, Italy, he co-curated and performed on the Concerti di Mezzogiorno and Umbria Segreta chamber music concerts, sharing the stage with the Attacca Quartet and celebrated pianist Jean-Yves Thibaudet, among others.
 In February 2007, he contracted members of the Dallas Symphony Orchestra and Dallas Opera Orchestra and recorded Menotti’s The Old Maid and the Thief, produced by Lone Spring Arts.
 The CD was released December 1, 2007 by Albany Records.

 Don’s articles have been published in national music journals including Flute Talk magazine, Flute Forum, and The Flute View.
 He has been interviewed by several publications, including Windplayer magazine’s best seller Flute Stories, “101 Inspirational Stories by the World’s Best Flute Players”, The Flutist Quarterly, “The Musical Road Less Traveled”, and A Flute in My Refrigerator, “Celebrating a Life in Music” by Helen Spielman.
 He is also the cover interview of the September 2008 issue of Flute Talk magazine.

 Don completed his Masters and most of his DMA at the University of North Texas before accepting his first university teaching position in Louisiana.
 He continued his studies at the Aspen Music Festival, and the Académie d’été in Nice, France.
 His teachers include the distinguished flutists Julius Baker, Harvey Boatright, Michel Debost, Sharon Lebsack, Alain Marion, Judith Mendenhall, George Morey, Marcel Moyse, and Albert Tipton.

-His flute is a handmade 14-carat gold Brannen-Cooper.
+His flute is a handmade 14-karat gold Brannen-Cooper.